DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Resources

-See the resources in the previous chapter, especially the link to [Codecademy](https://www.codecademy.com/tracks/python).
+See the resources in the previous chapter, especially [Codecademy](https://www.codecademy.com/tracks/python).
 If you work your way up to Advanced Topics, you'll be in good shape for anything that follows.

 Additional resources: